How to Buy Clones & Marijuana Plants

 How to Confirm A Plant was Grown From Seed

 There are two characteristics that all marijuana plants grown from seed have that a plant grown from a clone / cutting will not have.
 The first thing to look for is to look at the branching at the base of the stalk.
 If the branch pattern is in pairs of two's (one branch growing at the same level as another branch but on the direct opposite side of the stalk) at the base of the stalk then it's almost definately a marijuana plant grown from seed.
-A cannabis plant grown from a clone / clipping will have staggared branching at the base of the stalk.
+Marijuana plant grown from seed, not a clone A cannabis plant grown from a clone / clipping will have staggered branching at the base of the stalk.

 How to Buy Clones / Marijuana Plants Checklist